 After the first three portions we were already completely stuffed, but because the food was good, we powered our way through the rest of the meals.

-All the foods were delicious but the best thing was the marriage of surf and turf: artichokes served with small clams and bacon.
+All the foods were delicious, but the best thing was the marriage of surf and turf: artichokes served with small clams and bacon.

 If you are looking for a concentration of nice and affordable small restaurants, one street to check out is Calle Gran Via de Colón.
-Head to the area that is located opposite of the cathedral.
+Head to the area that is located opposite the cathedral.

 We came here after wandering all day in Alhambra and Albaicin, and were thus starving.